Make a Reversible Sign For Fall & Christmas Using Stencils

 DIY Stenciled Reversible Fall and Christmas SignPrint

-I personally love this project so much and think you will too!
+I love this project so much and think you will too!

-This would be a fun one go in on with a friend to split the supplies and have a craft night.
-In the end, you’ll both have a fun porch sign to incorporate in your home’s decor.
+This would be a fun one to go in on with a friend and split the supplies and have a craft night.
+In the end, you’ll both have a fun porch sign to incorporate into your home’s decor.
 It’ll look great for both Fall and Christmas and will last for years.